alemarco96/DECAF/README.md

   * Query Generator

-    It produces the query embedding, that will be compared against each document to produce their new score.
+    It produces the query embedding, which will be compared against each document to produce their new score.
 The available options are the same as above.

   * Similarity Function